 Recently we celebrated the 100th birthday of the father of blues and respected renewal of the genre: Robert Johnson.
 The Mississippi Big Beat continues to modernize the genre, the blues basics are boosted up with electronic loops and effects and they take the ‘20s music into the 2011’s sound!
 The show builds up from the songs of the ’20s and ’30s and we are arriving to the big beat sound finally.
 The Hungarian apostles of the Blues Beat are now launched to the international seas of Nu Blues.

-Expect no ‚music for the millions’ but an original and eclectic mix of blues, jazz, world, funk, techno and all kind of other great music with a beat.
-But since talking about music doesn’t make much sense I suggest you just listen. miXendorp blasts new life into the style by blending modern beats and blasts from the future into existing tracks for a fresh sound that makes the rhythmic heart of the blues beat stronger than ever.
+Expect no ‚music for the millions’ but an original and eclectic mix of blues with jazz, world, funk, techno and all kind of other great music with a beat.
+The main part of the music are miXendorp’s own remixes of al kind of bluesy tracks.
+On top of that he adds some great remixes from colleague DJ’s plus a variety of samples.
+But since talking about music doesn’t make much sense I suggest you just listen.

-Since March 2011 he did sets at FUSION FESTIVAL (Germany), SZIGET (Hungary), NORTH SEA JAZZFESTIVAL (Holland), FESTIVAL DRANOUTER (Belgium) and COGNAC BLUES PASSIONS (France).
+Since March 2011 he did sets at FUSION FESTIVAL and MEERESRAUSCH (Germany), SZIGET (Hungary), NORTH SEA JAZZ (Holland), FESTIVAL DRANOUTER (Belgium) and COGNAC BLUES PASSIONS (France).
 Plus clubs in Sweden, Denmark, Belgium, Holland, Switzerland, Germany, France, Turkey and Italy.

 A few quotes from the press: DOWNBEAT (USA): Without debasing or trivializing tradition, loops and beats explode with kinetic rhythmic energy SOUL M8 (UK): This is raw creative energy MOJO (UK): The intrinsic down-home qualities of the source material jostle intriguingly with the superimposed urban beats.
 DRS3 (Switzerland): miXendorp erfindet den Blues (fast) neu